nrdrch/gitler/README.md

 ## gitler
-#### Grabs clone-able link from your clipboard and clones them into a predefined Directory.
+#### Grabs clone-able links from your Clipboard and clones them into a predefined Directory.
 Has the option to automatically install AUR packages after you cloned them.